 Spatial thinking is important in most of our movements, all the more in behaviors that are movement-based, like dancing, which you can experience here.
 The quintessential spatial skill that has been studied in the laboratory is mental rotation, which you can practice here or there or yonder.
 It can be fun, and sports can help.

-Unfortunately for divers and astronauts, our cognitive maps are quite flat, although if pilots stay on the ground they still do better than the rest of us, except maybe for cabbies.
+Unfortunately for divers and astronauts, our cognitive maps are quite flat, although we may possess the infrastructure for 3D maps; and if pilots stay on the ground they still do better than the rest of us, except maybe for cabbies.
 Our cognitive maps are not all the same, even for similar locations and movements.

 SOCIAL: A cognitive map is not a region of semantic memory like a road map.
 It needs constant updating as we move around and at least occasional comparison with other features of the people around us than their location.
 That is to say, cognitive maps are also social maps.